-- "(A) In general.-A digital asset custodian shall share information with the Commission on request and comply with such requirements for periodic sharing of information regarding customer accounts that the digital asset custodian holds on behalf of an entity registered with the Commission as the Commission determines by rule are reasonably necessary to effectuate any of the provisions, or to accomplish any of the purposes, of this Act. - "(B) Provision of information.-Any entity that is subject to regulation and examination by an appropriate Federal banking agency may satisfy any information request described in subparagraph (A) by providing the Commission with a detailed listing, in writing, of the restricted digital assets of a customer within the custody or use of the entity. - "(d) Adequate Supervision and Appropriate Regulation.- - "(1) In general.-For purposes of subsection (4b), the terms 'adequate supervision' and 'appropriate regulation' mean such minimum standards for supervision and regulation as are reasonably necessary to protect the digital assets of customers of an entity registered with the Commission, including minimum standards relating to- - "(A) accessibility of customer assets; - "(B) financial resources;
+"(A) In GENERAL.- A digital asset custodian shall share information with the Commission on request and comply with such requirements for periodic sharing of information regarding customer accounts

+- that the digital asset custodian holds on behalf of an entity registered with the Commission as the Commission determines by rule are reasonably necessary to effectuate any of the provisions, or to accomplish any of the purposes, of this Act. - "(B) Provision of information.- Any entity that is subject to regulation and examination by an appropriate Federal banking agency may satisfy any information request described in subparagraph (A) by providing the Commission with a detailed listing, in writing, of the restricted digital assets of a customer within the custody or use of the entity. - "(d) Adequate Supervision and Appropriate Regulation.- - "(1) In general.- For purposes of subsection (b), the terms 'adequate supervision' and 'appropriate regulation' mean such minimum standards for supervision and regulation as are reasonably necessary to protect the digital assets of customers of an entity registered with the Commission, including standards relating to the licensing, examination, and supervisory processes that require the digital asset custodian to, at a minimum- - "(A) receive a review and evaluation of ownership, character and fitness, conflicts of interest, business model, financial statements, funding resources, and policies and procedures of the digital asset custodian; - "(B) hold capital sufficient for the financial integrity of the digital asset custodian; - "(C) protect customer assets; - "(D) establish and maintain books and records regarding the business of the digital asset custodian; - "(E) submit financial statements and audited financial statements to the applicable supervisor described in subsection (b); - "(F) provide disclosures to the applicable supervisor described in subsection (b) regarding actions, proceedings, and other items as determined by such supervisor; - "(G) maintain and enforce policies and procedures for compliance with applicable State and Federal laws, including those related to anti-money laundering and cybersecurity; - "(H) establish a business continuity plan to ensure functionality in cases of disruption; and - "(I) establish policies and procedures to resolve complaints.